ThomasMertes/seed7/src/read_me.txt

                        Seed7 console runtime library
                        (e.g.: "-lncurses").

+  SYSTEM_DRAW_LIBS: Options to link system graphic libraries to a
+                    compiled program.
+This is intended for options to link libraries required by the Seed7 graphic runtime library (e.g.: "-lX11").

   SYSTEM_DATABASE_LIBS: Options to link system database libraries
                         to a compiled program.
 This is intended for options to link libraries required by the Seed7 database runtime libraries
                         (e.g.: "-lmysqlclient").

-  ADDITIONAL_SYSTEM_LIBS: Options to link additional libraries to
+  SYSTEM_MATH_LIBS: Options to link system mathematic libraries to
                     a compiled program.
-This is intended for options to link libraries required by the multiprecision library (e.g.: "-lgmp").
+This is intended for options to link libraries required by the Seed7 math.s7i runtime library. (e.g.: "-lm").

   DEFINE_COMMAND_LINE_TO_ARGV_W: Defined if the function
                                  CommandLineToArgvW() is missing or